Get Your FREE Moving Checklist to help you get ready for the big day.

 Gather boxes and other supplies such as tape, bubble wrap and permanent markers.
-Don’t forget about specialty containers such as dishes or wardrobe boxes.
+Don’t forget about speciality containers such as dishes or wardrobe boxes.

-Start using up food you have frozen or stored so there will be less to move.
+Start using up the food you have frozen or stored so there will be less to move.

 Begin packing the things you infrequently use.
 While packing note any items that might require additional insurance from your moving company.

 Clearly label and number each box with contents and room it is destined for.
-This will help you keep and inventory of your belongings.
+This will help you keep an inventory of your belongings.

 Keep a box to the side for essentials for items you’ll need right away.

 Alert utility companies, cable, internet and telephones to disconnect services for the day you move and set up arrange for new services at your new address.